-There had been a musical precursor to the sound vocabulary heard on ‘Blemish’ and it’s one that precedes the track on my Vista playlist.
+There were musical precursors to the sound vocabulary heard on ‘Blemish’ and one such track precedes it on my Vista playlist.
 At the start of the Everything and Nothing shows, just before Sylvian and his band took to the stage, a startling instrumental was played.
-It was unlike anything heard on Dead Bees.. and arrested the attention of the audience.
-It was included untitled on the CD in the tour brochure, and became the title track of the instrumental compilation Camphor.
+It was unlike anything heard on Dead Bees... and arrested the attention of the audience.
+Included untitled on the CD in the tour brochure, it subsequently became the title track of the instrumental compilation Camphor.
 Here are the buzzes, the high frequency notes, the distortions and processed sound signals.
 The music comes abruptly to an end almost as if the arm of a record player has been purposefully jolted across the disc.

 Music and lyrics by David Sylvian

 Produced by David Sylvian.
 From Blemish by David Sylvian, samadhisound, 2003.